- Centrifugal Pumps

 - About Us

-If you are new to pumps and fluid processing, reading a pump curve can be a daunting, confusing task.
-Just when you think you understand curves, you realize that different types of pumps (centrifugal, positive displacement, air-operated diaphragm, etc.) have different types of curves as well.
+A Centrifugal pump curve can be informative and important for your pump's health.
+However, fully understanding a pump curve can be overwhelming and challenging.
+Just when you think you understand curves, you realize that different types of pumps (centrifugal, positive displacement, air-operated diaphragm, etc.) have different types of curves.
 In this post, we'll break down the anatomy of a centrifugal pump curve.

 A centrifugal pump imparts energy on a liquid, and based on the system, has flow and head characteristics.
 The amount of required pressure the pump must overcome dictates where the performance point will be on the curve and how much flow is produced.
 As pressure increases, the flow decreases moving your performance point to the left of the curve.
 As pressure decreases, the performance point runs out to the right of the curve and flow increases.